top of page

 How it starts

-Receiving a request from a school or a candidate's parent to conduct their Speaking Test.
-Discussing rough schedules and fees with the school.
+I receive a request from a school or a candidate's parent to conduct their speaking test, then discuss rough schedules and fees with the school.
+While some schools contact me in the autumn term, most approach in the spring term.

-The school will contact me again in the spring term to arrange the date and time of the Speaking Test, which will take place in April or May.
-They will let me know the candidate's name and either Foundation or Higher Tier.
+The school will contact me in the spring term to arrange the date and time of the speaking test, which will take place in April or May.
+They will let me know the candidate's name and either the Foundation or the Higher Tier.

-If I don't hear from them until the February Half Term, I would ask the candidate's parent to remind the school.
-Sometimes I have to contact the school too if they haven't replied to the parent in time.
-It is rare but I had experiences that a school booked me after the speaking exam period started.
+If I have not heard from them by the February Half Term, I ask the candidate’s parent to remind the school.
+I may also contact the school directly if they have not replied to the parent, as I need to adjust my other work schedules.
+Although rare, I once experienced a situation where a school booked me after the speaking exam period had already started.

 Fees

 Fees are discussed when the school contacts me.
-I also check with the school's exam officer about the invoice on the test day, after the Speaking Test.
 Payment is made either by the school or by the parent/guardian.
-Including travelling time to a local school, I usually charge 2-2.5 hours of my teaching rate.
+Including travelling time to a local school, I usually charge 2.5-3 hours of my teaching rate.
+I also check with the school's exam officer about the invoice on the test day, just in case.

 Supporting Materials